michaelohagan/chembiohub-site/_drafts/2014-10-02-UX-in-scientific-software.md

 - Better charting engines - lots of options here such as D3.js that can create interactive charts, narrow down data and display datasets in different ways.
 You can often also write your own plugins and charts for these if the functionality or chart formats do not exist.
 - Helpful erroring - at some point a user will try and enter terrible or corrupted data or put files in the wrong field.
 Mysterious 404 error pages or stack traces are not the correct way to handle this of course.
 Having the system helpfully suggest the action to take to correct this, with an explanation why the data is bad may help the user experience.
 - Presets and profiles - scientific software often has a lot of different options for data parameters, which can take a while for the user to tweak and configure.
 Having a system which has sets of sensible defaults for commonly used settings for the tool can speed up the process for the user and enhance the user experience.

-**What makes bad UX for scientific software?**
-Conversely, simply saying that command line software, like a lot of bioinformatics tools, does not have good UX is not correct.
-The fact that such software continues to be used and preferred by many scientific researchers speaks volumes - they find the user experience good enough to provide them with the data they need.

-A lot of problems for web based scientific software come from trying to directly replicate the command line experience aand options in a web form - dropdowns and checklists everywhere.
-The functionality is the same but the user experience is not